xupgit/awslabs/Connecting_to_AWS_lab.md

 - Stop the instance

 ## Steps
-Each registered participant has been allocated a pre-configured EC2 F1 instance and should have received an email with the following details:
+Each registered participant to Xilinx workshop has been allocated a pre-configured EC2 F1 instance and should have received an email with the following details:

 - Account ID,
 - IAM username,